+'''

-(send an-event get-time-stamp) → exact-integer? '''
+(send an-event get-time-stamp) → exact-integer?

+'''

-Returns the time, in milliseconds, when the event occurred.
-This time is compatible with times reported by Racket's current-milliseconds procedure.
+Returns a time, in milliseconds, when the event occurred.

+This time is not necessarily compatible with times reported by Racket's current-milliseconds procedure.
+It may be based on milliseconds since the system was rebooted.
+It may also "wrap around" (instead of always increasing) due to the system's representation of time.